Are you financially prepared for an emergency?

 Once you’ve reached your emergency savings goal, it’s important that you don’t spend this money or account for it in your budget.
 Keep it somewhere safe but accessible, such as in a separate bank account.
 Only use this money for an emergency, and if you have to use it, save it again.

 Get a head start

 If you have both checking and savings accounts with UBT, one of the easiest ways to get a jump start on your savings is to enroll in our RoundUp program.
 With RoundUp, you can choose to round your debit purchases up to the nearest dollar, then the difference is deposited into your savings account each day.
 It’s an easy, automatic way to start building on your savings just by using your checking account.

-Need help choosing the checking account that suits you best?
-We have an article for that.
-Ready to get started?
-We can do that here.
 If you’d prefer to talk with one of our friendly bankers, feel free to call 402.323.1777, start a chat, or visit the UBT branch nearest you.
 We look forward to helping you!

 Looking for more information about building your safety net?
 Check out our Emergency Funds resource center.

 Learning Center articles, guides, blogs, podcasts, and videos are for informational purposes only and are not an advertisement for a product or service.
 The accuracy and completeness is not guaranteed and does not constitute legal or tax advice.
 Please consult with your own tax, legal, and financial advisors.